 Rods: An 8wt. or 9wt rod will do the trick.

 Line: I prefer a sinking line.
 It casts well and gets your fly down in the water column.
 Some people look at me strange when I say I fish a sinking line in shallow water, especially in and around the flats.
 My theory is that a sinking line allows me to fish the whole water column and I can control which depth I fish by the speed of my retrieve.
 It also allows me to cast a little bigger flies what I like to fish on the flats.
 My go to line is a Rio Striper 250 line.
 It casts well, the running line is hardy and withstands some abuse and as importantly to me does not tangle like some other lines on the market.
-I also like the Scientific Anglers sinking lines, I’ve found them to also be hardy lines that cast well and I especially like their uniform sink attribute which they design into the line.
+I also like the Scientific Anglers sinking lines, I’ve found them to also be hardy lines that cast well and I especially like their uniform sink attribute which they design INSERT INTO the line.

 If you are not comfortable with a sinking line, a floating line will work fine.
 I like something like the Rio Clouser Line.
 It has a little bigger head designed to cast bigger flies.
 You’re almost certain to encounter wind at some point during the day on the flats, and this line will help you get your fly out there.